 We need to learn to ask ourselves those life changing questions when we are well, healthy, safe, loved, because it is then that those questions become more useful and the transition less painful.

 After you arrive to that place, you will discover or rather rediscover you.
-The you that you were as a child, or that you will most likely be when you are senile; but why wait till then; because by then, there will be too many regrets.
+The you which was carefree as a child or that you will most likely be when you are senile, but why wait till then?
+If you do there will be too many regrets.

-I learned from him that God isn’t a religion and that when people really love God they do not put others from different believes down, but are open to listening to other people’s views because of their desire to understand God.
+I learned from him that God isn’t a religion and when people really love God (the divine) they do not put others from different beliefs down but are open to listening to other people’s views because of their desire to understand God.

-I watched him take in and protect others; not just his family; when terrorists attacked his town.
-I saw how he shared what he had, not what was left of what he had.
+I watched him take in and protect others; not just his family.
+When terrorists attacked his town, I watched how he shared what he had, not what was left of what he had.
 He never stole from others.
 He fed and clothed the poor, he helped families who could not afford their kid’s education, he took in orphans and raised them as his own.
 He was gentle but he was also strong.
-He stood up when it was necessary, and he was never ever fake.
-You either loved him or hated him, but even those who hated him, respected him.
+He stood up when it was necessary and he was never ever fake.
+You either loved him or hated him, but even those who hated him respected him.

 When my grandfather died, there was no need for invitations to his funeral.